bunnycou/BLOverlay/README.md

 Download the [`BeerLeagueWeb.json`](BeerLeagueWeb.json) for OBS

-There is a `Discord` scene that has a single window capture that needs to be set to a **discord voice chat POPOUT WINDOW** and **YOU NEED TO HAVE A DISCORD STREAM GOING**.
+There is a `Discord` scene that has a single window capture that needs to be set to a **discord voice chat POPOUT WINDOW** and **YOU NEED TO HAVE A DISCORD STREAM GOING** (such as desktop stream to show draft/game to the other casters).
 Then the webcams/discord avatars should be in the right place.
 You will also need to disable your webcam input in OBS and turn your webcam on in discord.

 ### OR Setup without BeerLeagueWeb.json